Jungle Jim in the Forbidden Land

-Jungle Jim in the Forbidden Land is a 1952 American black-and-white adventure film directed by Lew Landers and written by Samuel Newman, and starring Johnny Weissmuller as the title character.
-This was the eighth entry in Columbia's "Jungle Jim" series.
-Angela Greene and Jean Willes also star.
+Jungle Jim in the Forbidden Land is a 1952 American black-and-white adventure film directed by Lew Landers, written by Samuel Newman and starring Johnny Weissmuller, Angela Greene and Jean Willes.
+It is the eighth entry in the Columbia Pictures Jungle Jim series.

-Plot summary
+Plot

-In Wasabi, Africa, anthropologist Dr. Linda Roberts embarks on an expedition to find the rumored land of the Giant People, aided by jungle guide Jungle Jim after her original crew abandons her.
-As they navigate wildlife attacks and local dangers, government officials and traders become entangled in conflicts over ivory poaching and the captured Giants.
-Betrayal and greed among the explorers lead to violence and chaos when the Giants escape.
-In the end, Jungle Jim helps avert an elephant stampede, exposes the true criminals, and restores order to the jungle.
+In Wasabi, Africa, anthropologist Dr. Linda Roberts embarks on an expedition to find the rumored land of the Giant People, aided by guide Jungle Jim after her original crew abandons her.
+As they navigate wildlife attacks and local dangers, government officials and traders become entangled in conflicts over ivory poaching and the captured giants.
+Betrayal and greed among the explorers leads to violence and chaos when the giants escape.
+Jungle Jim helps avert an elephant stampede, exposes the true criminals and restores order to the jungle.